 Toxic or fulminant colitis manifests initially with sudden violent diarrhea, fever to 40° C (104° F), abdominal pain, signs of peritonitis (eg, rebound tenderness), and profound toxemia.

 Systemic symptoms and signs, more common with extensive ulcerative colitis, include malaise, fever, anemia, anorexia, and weight loss.
 Extraintestinal manifestations of inflammatory bowel disease Extraintestinal Manifestations Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more (IBD), particularly joint and skin complications, are most common when systemic symptoms are present.

 Diagnosis of ulcerative colitis is suggested by typical symptoms and signs, particularly when accompanied by extraintestinal manifestations or a history of previous similar attacks.
 Ulcerative colitis should be distinguished from Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
-Symptoms include diarrhea... read more ( see Table: Differentiating Crohn Disease and Ulcerative Colitis Differentiating Crohn Disease and Ulcerative Colitis ) but more importantly from other causes of acute colitis (eg, infection; in older patients, ischemia).
+Symptoms include diarrhea... read more (see table ) but more importantly from other causes of acute colitis (eg, infection; in older patients, ischemia).